DSAutomations/dockerhass-docs/DockerHASS-docs.md

 ## Optional: Setup Samba
 Of course, you can do all of your config file creation and editing at the command line, however this can be a bit cumbersome.
-To make things a bit easier, let's get Samba up and running
+It would help to be able to directly access your config files from your local PC, so let's get Samba up and running.

 If you're like me and you keep your Homeassistant config on GitHub, now would be the time to clone your repository: